Nkawu/makerbot_replicator_1_info/_guides/configuration.md

 Filament | 1.75mm
 Max print speed | 100 mm/s

-The Makerbot Replicator's firmware will handle moost of the advanced settings like acceleration, print head spacing, etc automatically, these do not have to be set.
+The Makerbot Replicator's firmware will handle most of the advanced settings like acceleration, print head spacing, etc automatically, these do not have to be set.
 {:.ui.small.info.message}

 ### Slicer Configuration

 The Makerbot Replicator will need **start** and **end** G-CODE sections added to your slicer software.
 This will ensure your prints work as expected.
-The following G-CODE examples include substitution variables for **SuperSlicer**, other slicers like **Ultimaker Cura** may use different variables
+The following G-CODE examples include substition patterns for **SuperSlicer**, other slicers like **Ultimaker Cura** may use different ones.
+An example is `[first_layer_temperature]`, which will be replaced with whatever value you set up in the slicer settings, like `210`

 #### Start G-CODE Right Extruder Only